milankrishna/ictkeralaaproject1/README.md

-# Lumen Gallery — Assignment 1
+# Veloura gallery — Assignment 1

 A 9-page online art gallery built with **HTML5, CSS3, and Bootstrap 5**.
 The theme is a midnight museum wall: dark gallery rooms, brass "track-lighting" gold accents, and framed artwork cards labelled like real museum placards.